speckleworks/SpeckleViewer/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8888 (8080 is taken by the local speckle server instance 💯)
 npm run dev

 # build for production with minification